Dre Campbell Farm

 Make sure you are pruning your plants regularly in order to encourage healthy growth and prevent diseases from spreading from one plant to another.

 Prune any leaves or stems that show signs of distress or damage caused by leaf curl.
-This will help reduce the number of spores that can overwinter.
+This method will also improve airflow and lessen the chance of disease reinfection.

 2. Vinegar Solution